 To address the issues facing the complaint process as summarized above, proposed guidance in the following sections has been put forward for consideration by the GNSO Council.
 Some of the proposed guidance may result in the amendment of relevant language in the GNSO Working Group Guidelines in the GNSO Operating Procedures, which will be covered in Section 6 of this implementation document.

-At the same time, it is important to note that a certain amount of flexibility should be retained in dealing with complaints to allow for different types of disputes and a broad range of resolution methods and remedies to suit the particularities of each WG and situation.
+At the same time, it is important to note that a certain amount of flexibility should be retained in dealing with complaints to allow for different types of disagreements and a broad range of resolution methods and remedies to suit the particularities of each WG and situation.

 3. Who Should and Should Not Be Involved in the Section 3.7 Proceedings

 Section 3.7 of the GNSO Working Group Guidelines specifies information about the participation of the WG leadership, the GNSO Chair, and the designated representative of the GNSO Chair in Section 3.7 proceedings.
-On the receiving end of a complaint, these individuals are expected to act in a neutral fashion and endeavour to resolve the dispute.
+On the receiving end of a complaint, these individuals are expected to act in a neutral fashion and endeavour to resolve the disagreement.

 However, one cannot ignore the fact that these individuals are often representatives of their own affiliated entities and may be seen as having an interest in the outcome of the complaint.
-The issue becomes more complex when they are one of the parties involved in the dispute.
+The issue becomes more complex when they are one of the parties involved in the disagreement.
 For example, a complaint may claim that the WG leaders were not performing their role, and accordingly ask for their recusal from the proceedings.

 To prevent the appearance of bias and to effectively handle the proceedings in a neutral manner, it seems imperative to involve, at an appropriate time, other actors that have a pertinent role to play.
 In fact, additional individuals were involved, to varying degrees, in the past Section 3.7 proceedings in GNSO WGs.